Nazi songs: Hitlerleute ("Hitler's people")

-Heil Hitler Dir!
-(Deutschland Erwache)

-The song Deutschland Erwache ("Germany Awake"), also known by its original name, Heil Hitler Dir ("Hail Hitler to Thee"), otherwise known as Sachsenmarsch der NSDAP, was written by Dresden-based composer and NSDAP member Bruno C. Schestak, and premiered (in the famous surviving version performed by Carl Woitschach) in the celebrations of Hitler's 48th birthday on 20 April 1937.

-SS Marschiert in Feindesland
+SS marschiert in Feindesland

 SS marschiert in Feindesland ("SS marches in enemy territory") also known as Teufelslied ("The Devil's Song") was a marching song of the Waffen-SS during the German-Soviet War.
 The music for this song came from the Lied der Legion Condor ("Song of the Condor Legion"), whose lyrics and music were written by Wolfram Philipps and Christian Jährig, two Condor Legion pilots with the rank of Oberleutnant.
 The somber music has a minor character, and the song was "exposed to the accusation of being un-German, Russian or Bolshevik".
 In 1939, the Lied der Legion Condor was incorporated into a march named Marsch/Parademarsch der Legion Condor after an instrumental intro was composed by Stabsmusikmeister Karl Bögelsack.
 This march has two parts: the first (major) part is the instrumental intro composed by Karl Bögelsack, and the second part (trio) is the Lied der Legion Condor, which was composed/written by Wolfram Philipps and Christian Jährig.
 A marching song with the same melody as the Lied der Legion Condor was adopted by the Charlemagne French SS Division, the Estonian SS Division, the Latvian Legion and the Norwegian Legion during the war.
 A song with a similar melody, Dragões do Ar ("Dragons of the Air"), was adopted by the Paratroopers Brigade (Brazil).

 In 2013, Stefan Gotschacher, press secretary of the right-wing populist and national-conservative FPÖ political party in Austria, was fired after posting the lyrics of SS marschiert in Feindesland on his Facebook page.